Passport to English Logo

 do did done

-In the spaces provided, use your imagination to write sentences using the irregular verbs from the table above.
-(Since there are so many possible answers, I can't correct this exercise.
-This is just for practice.)
+Use your imagination to write sentences in the blanks using irregular verbs.
+(Since there are so many possible answers, this exercise cannot be corrected.)

 Past